gopheracademy/gopheracademy-web/content/advent-2018/avoid-gc-overhead-large-heaps.md

 Here are some resources that you might find helpful dealing with these issues.

 - The [string store](https://github.com/philpearl/stringbank) I mentioned above
-- A string [interning library](https://github.com/philpearl/intern) that stores strings in stringbank and ensures they are unique
+- A string [interning library](https://github.com/philpearl/intern) that stores strings in a stringbank and ensures they are unique
 - A [variation](https://github.com/philpearl/symboltab) that converts between unique strings in a stringbank and sequence numbers that can be used to index into an array.